federicotdn/flymake-shellcheck/README.md

 ## Customization

-You can set the `flymake-shellcheck-path` variable to the path of the ShellCheck executable in your system, in case `executable-find` wasn't able to find it automatically.
+- You can set the `flymake-shellcheck-path` variable to the path of the ShellCheck executable in your system, in case `executable-find` wasn't able to find it automatically.
+- You can set the `flymake-shellcheck-use-file` variable to `nil` if you wish to run the syntax checker on the contents of the buffer, rather than the contents of the file on disk (default: `t`).

 ## License